 Other important formulas of this chapter are-

 During NEET exam preparation, aspirants must know these important pointers:

 - The floating body is in stable equilibrium when the metacentre is above the centre of gravity (the centre of gravity is below the centre of buoyancy).

-- The floating body is in an unstable equilibrium when the metacentre lies below the centre of gravity (centre of gravity is above the centre of buoyancy).
+- The floating body is in an unstable equilibrium when the metacentre lies below the centre of gravity (the centre of gravity is above the centre of buoyancy).

-- The floating body is in the neutral equilibrium when the centre of gravity coincides with the metacentre (centre of gravity coincides with the centre of buoyancy).
+- The floating body is in the neutral equilibrium when the centre of gravity coincides with the metacentre (the centre of gravity coincides with the centre of buoyancy).

 - The wooden rod cannot float vertically in a pond of water because the centre of gravity lies above the metacentre

 - The ST is a molecular phenomenon as ST is due to ‘cohesion’ between the molecules of a liquid.